Barbara131/development/results-summary-component-main/README-template.md

 ### Continued development

--I would like to keep practicing on CSS and also add Javascript too so that i can take on improve as well as take on challenging projects which will help me grow.
+-I would like to keep practicing on CSS and also add Javascript too so that I can improve as well as take on challenging projects which will help me grow.

 ### Useful resources

-- [Resource 1](https://www.w3schools.com/) - This is a helpful resource especially when I needed help in adding a gradients as well as some CSS things.
+- [Resource 1](https://www.w3schools.com/) - This is a helpful resource especially when I needed help in adding a gradients as well as some other CSS syntax.
 I recommend this resource as it helps in both HTML, CSS, and other things related to web development.

-- [Resource 2](https://developer.mozilla.org/en-US/) - This is an amazing resource that helped in checking how to remove an outline from a button tag, etc. I recommend this resource as it helps in both HTML, CSS, and other things related to web development.
+- [Resource 2](https://developer.mozilla.org/en-US/) - This is an amazing resource that helped me in checking how to remove an outline from a button tag, etc. I recommend this resource as it helps in both HTML, CSS, and other things related to web development.

 - [Resource 3](https://stackoverflow.com/) - This is an exceptional tool that helped in debugging why the codes i wrote in CSS concerning @media for responsiveness wasn't working.
-It is an exceptional tool that helps you get help when you encounter an issue.
+It is an exceptional tool that helps you get help when you encounter a bug.

 ## Author